 I used to wash and style my hair nearly every day!
 Now I make sure it is only washed every other day.
 I can’t quite make it last three days I have tried, but I don’t like how it feels after two days.
 Dry shampoo is a life saver and I use it on the days inbetween styling to freshen up my hair.

 Try to limit the amount of heat you use on your hair.
-I love my GHD hairdryer and GHD straighteners and won’t leave the house without straight hair, but I have tried to limit heat styling to every other day.
-I also use Kérastase Nutritive Nectar Thermique which is a leave in heat protection treatment.
-I really love it because it leaves my frizzy hair much smoother and straighter.
+I love my hairdryer and straighteners and won’t leave the house without straight hair, but I have tried to limit heat styling to every other day.
+I also a leave-in heat treatment which leaves my frizzy hair much smoother and straighter.

-I also like to use the Kerastase hair oil because it adds shine to my dry hair and helps to tame the frizz.
-I use it in two ways, if my hair is feeling particularly dry at the ends I add a couple of pumps of oil through the mid length to the ends of my hair before I style it.
-If it is a day I am not washing it and the ends need a refresh or if it has gone frizzy I will run one pump of oil lightly over the surface of my hair to smooth the fly aways and add some shine.
+It adds shine to dry hair and helps to tame frizz.
+If my hair is feeling particularly dry at the ends I add a couple of pumps of oil through the mid length to the ends of my hair before I style it.

-Biotin vitamins strengthen the protein infrastructure in hair, skin and nails.
-I started taking these a few months ago and I have found it does take a while to see a difference and you have to take them consistently.
+Pregnacare new mum vitamins contain biotin and zinc to strengthen the protein infrastructure in hair, skin and nails.
+I tried taking vitamins for a few months and I found it does take a while to see a difference and you have to take them consistently.
 When I am taking them regularly my hair and nails are much stronger and grow quicker.
 I haven’t been taking them recently and my nails have started snapping off again.